Writing Apps 7 min

 Privacy

 ProWritingAid clearly states that it does not use user-submitted content to train its AI, ensuring full privacy.
 It also has a SOC2 certification, which is an externally verified assurance that means the company meets strict criteria for data security and privacy.
-AutoCrit, however, does not explicitly clarify whether it uses user data for AI training, creating uncertainty about how user-submitted work is handled.
+While AutoCrit also commits to not using its users’ work for AI training, it doesn’t currently have a SOC2 certification.

 Integrations